“Trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood, and untreated cause of human suffering.” (Peter Levine, 1997)

 - numbness, loss of interest, depression, hopelessness

 - feeling distant, unreal, out of body

 - anger, aggression, drive.

-These signs of unresolved trauma arise from our primitive defensive systems still working to protect us from perceived current danger, or, alternatively, from the strategies we’re using to try to keep the distress at bay.
+These signs of unresolved trauma arise from the parts of our defensive systems that are still working to protect us from perceived current danger or keep the distress at bay, or, alternatively, from the parts of us that are still holding the emotions, sensations and beliefs of what happened.

-The aim of therapy is to allow experience of trauma to take its rightful place in the past, enabling a healthy present life.
+The aim of therapy is to allow the experience of trauma held in our system to be healed.
 It’s about moving to a place where the trauma can be safely remembered as something in the past, rather than continuing to re-live it.
 It’s about making sense of what happened and integrating it.